Schlaefer/Saito/docs/install.md

 ## 1. Get the Code ##

-Checkout git repository or download a zip from github.
-Usually it is recommended to use the last [tagged version](https://github.com/Schlaefer/Saito/tags).
+Go to <http://siezi.saito.com/> and download the latest release.

 ## 2. Create Database ##

 Create a database.
-Set collation to `utf8_general_ci` (or other appropriate utf8 encoding).
+Set collation to `utf8_unicode_ci` (or other appropriate utf8 encoding).

 ## 3. Open Root URL ##